rickardlindberg/rickardlindberg.me/writing/agdpp-multiplayer/index.markdown

 functionality will fit.

-The game works fine now (if we know that we have to shoot twice to get passed the start screen), but a test fails.
+The game works fine now (if we know that we have to shoot twice to get passed the start scene), but a test fails.
 It is the test for the balloon shooter.
 Here it is:

 <div class="rliterate-code"><div class="rliterate-code-body"><div class="highlight"><pre><span></span><span class="k">class</span> <span class="nc">BalloonShooter</span><span class="p">:</span>